Philippine ex-senator briefly held hostage in jail rampage

 The third inmate ran to de Lima’s cell and briefly held her hostage, but he was also gunned down by police commandos, Azurin said.

 “She’s safe.
-We were able to quickly resolve the incident inside the custodial center,” Azurin told reporters.
+We were able to quickly resolve the incident inside the custodial center,” Azurin told reporters and justified police action to shoot the inmates.
+“Sen. De Lima was already being held hostage so should we let that very critical situation drag on?”

 Susukan, who had been blamed for dozens of killings and beheadings of hostages, including foreign tourists, and other terrorist attacks was arrested two years ago in southern Davao city.

-Many militants belonging to Abu Sayyaf, which the United States and the Philippines consider to be a terrorist organization, and the Dawlah Islamiyah have aligned themselves with the Islamic State group.
+Many militants belonging to Abu Sayyaf, which the United States and the Philippines have blacklisted as a terrorist organization, and the Dawlah Islamiyah have aligned themselves with the Islamic State group.

 The police officer who was stabbed with an improvised knife was in serious condition at a hospital, Azurin said.
-Another inmate was injured in the rampage.
+Another inmate was injured in the rampage, police said.

 Interior Secretary Benhur Abalos said the three slain inmates staged the rampage in an attempt to escape and did not specifically target de Lima.

-After the two militants were shot and killed, the third inmate ran and took de Lima hostage in her cell.
-The inmate demanded a helicopter for him to escape before he was shot and killed, Abalos said.
+After the two militants were shot and killed, the third inmate ran and took de Lima hostage and blindfolded her in her cell.
+The inmate demanded a helicopter for him to escape and later asked for water, giving the police a chance to open fire and kill him, Abalos said.

 De Lima has been detained since 2017 and has been facing a trial for drug charges she says were fabricated by former President Rodrigo Duterte and his officials in an attempt to muzzle her criticism of his deadly crackdown on illegal drugs, which has left thousands of mostly petty suspects dead and sparked an International Criminal Court investigation as a possible crime against humanity.